ghifaripg/ghifaripg/README.md

 - 🎓 Student at President University, expected to graduate in 2025
 - 🌱 Currently exploring Cybersecurity, Cloud Computing, and Web Development
-- 🤝 Open to collaborate on tech projects and cybersecurity research
+- 🤝 Open to collaborate on tech projects
-- 💬 Feel free to ask me about anything tech-related!
+- 💬 Feel free to ask me about anything!
 - 📍 Based in Banten, Indonesia

 ---